 • For more than one contact name, type ICE1, ICE2, ICE3, and so on.

 Yellow Dot is a free program designed to help first responders provide life-saving medical attention during the first “golden hour” after a vehicle crash or other emergency.
-A Yellow Dot decal is placed on the rear driver’s side window to alert emergency responders to look in the glove compartment for your emergency medical information.
+A Yellow Dot decal is placed on the rear driver’s side window to alert emergency responders to look in the glove compartment for emergency medical information.

 Request a Yellow Dot from the NY Sheriffs Association: https://nysheriffs.org/yellowdot/